 An Introduction to Chapter 7 Bankruptcy

 Debt is nearly unavoidable in today’s world.
 For some, medical debt, credit cards, personal loans, and other obligations become a burden that leaves them unable to care for their families.
 Chapter 7 may be an option to people in this situation.
-If debt is one of your largest stressors, learn more about Chapter 7 to see if it’s a viable choice in your situation.
+If debt is one of your largest stressors, this introduction to Chapter 7 bankruptcy may be helpful to you.

 Wiping the Slate Clean

 Chapter 7 bankruptcy discharges all qualifying debts, giving you a fresh start.
 Debts that qualify for bankruptcy include credit cards, personal loans, vehicle loans, mortgages, and medical debt.
 Certain financial obligations cannot be discharged, including student loans, most tax debt, and child support.
 This option does not require that you make ongoing payments to creditors; once your discharge goes through, the debt is completely forgiven.

 Most people who qualify for Chapter 7 relief already have bad credit.
 We hear people express their fear that filing for bankruptcy relief will further damage their credit and they will not be able to obtain credit for 7 to 10 years.
 We want you to know this is not true.
 Filing for Chapter 7 bankruptcy relief can actually improve your credit score!
 At the time of filing, your credit score may take an additional hit for the negative.
 However, as soon as you get your discharge, which usually only takes 120 days, your credit report will reflect that your income to debt ratio has been substantially improved because your unsecured debt has been wiped clean.
 That is Step 1 to how Chapter 7 will help improve your credit score.